(Basal Cell Carcinoma; Squamous Cell Carcinoma)

 DefinitionSkin cancer is when cancer cells grow in the skin.The two most common kinds of skin cancer are:

-- Squamous cell carcinoma —This cancer develops in the uppermost layer of skin cells.
+- Squamous cell carcinoma —Squamous cell carcinoma is the second most common form of skin cancer.The cancer develops in the uppermost layer of skin cells.
 Squamous cell carcinoma usually grows slowly.
-However, in some cases it can grow fast and spread to other tissues in the body.
-If treated early this type of cancer is rarely fatal.
-However, the cancer can be fatal if it spreads beyond the skin.
+It is rarely fatal if treated early.
+However, the cancer can be lethal if it spreads beyond the skin.

 |Basal Cell Carcinoma|